paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 model should be seen mainly as a starting point or placeholder for a more detailed modelling.

-The variable definitions are given in Table 10‑17 below.
+The variable definitions are given in {numref}`meca-table4-17` below.

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'meca-table4-17')" placeholder="Search table...">